Halsu/halsu-plugins-for-streaming/README.md

 ### Relight Blend

-Controls the mix between the original foreground and the directionally relit version.
-At 100, the foreground is fully relit based on the light angle and surface detail.
+Controls the mix between the traditional lightwrap effect (using the controls above) and a relight blending method, where the foreground is color corrected to tint towards the wrap color.
+The latter is a good starting point for a semi-realistic edge relight effect.

 ---